 By that, I’m not asking you if your sales team are hitting their sales targets.
 What I mean is do your salespeople actually ’sell’, or are they simply asking their prospects whether they are interested in buying?

 Is that selling?
-Again, I’m guessing that most people would say that it’s not.
+Again, I’m guessing that most people would say it’s not.

-I often hear stories from underperforming, so-called salespeople.
+I often hear stories from underperforming so-called salespeople.
 When asked why their prospective customer didn’t buy, they reply something along the lines of “I asked them if they wanted to buy my product/service, but they said no.”

 If you’re doing little more than simply asking people to buy, then you’re not selling: You’re begging.

+You’re lazy, disinterested, and self-serving.
 And it shows.